jfjlaros/simpleRPC/docs/usage_device.rst

    * - ...
      - ...

-A documentation string consists of a method name and a field containing the method description.
+A documentation string consists of a method name followed by a ``:`` and a field containing the method description.
 If applicable, a list of parameter descriptions and a return value description can be provided by using the ``@P:`` and ``@R:`` prefix respectively.

 .. list-table:: Documentation string.
    :header-rows: 1